ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 ```

 - **`-i | --input`**<br/>
-  The `openapi-contract-path` parameter specifies the path of the OpenAPI contract file (e.g., `my-api.yaml` or `my-api.json`) and is mandatory.
+  The `openapi-contract-path` parameter specifies the path of the OpenAPI contract file (e.g., `my-api.yaml` or `my-api.json`) and is mandatory.<br/>

 - **`-o | --output`**<br/>
   The Ballerina files will be generated at the same location from which the OpenAPI command is executed.
-Optionally, you can point to another directory location by using the optional flag `(-o|--output)`.
+Optionally, you can point to another directory location by using the optional flag `(-o|--output)`.<br/>

 - **`--mode`**<br/>
   Mode type is optional and can be either a service or client.
 The Ballerina service and client will be generated according to the mode.
-Without the `--mode`, it will generate both service and client stubs for the given OpenAPI contract.
+Without the `--mode`, it will generate both service and client stubs for the given OpenAPI contract.<br/>

 - **`--tags`**<br/>
   To generate the Ballerina client or service stub with a subset of tags defined in the OpenAPI contract, use the `--tags` option and specify the tags you need as specified in the OpenAPI definition.